ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 If one wants to start using the TEAM software, 'setup.m' is to be run only the first time.
 Open MATLAB and run 'setup.m' file, it will:

-- Add all necessary functions to MATLAB path,
+- Add all library functions to MATLAB path,
-- Open ''User_Guide.pdf" automatically, please follow the step-by-step instructions from the User Guide.
+- Add the Software Verification and Examples,
+- Add User Guide,
+- Add Videos folder,
+- Add JOSS paper.

-#### JOSS Paper
+#### JossPaper

 This folder contains the journal paper corresponding to the software, including source file documents and reference.
 The journal paper will provide the background introduction, a summary of our work, applications, and references, etc.

-#### Main
+#### Function Library

-This folder contains two subfolders:
+This folder contains:

-- Tensegrity Statics Main

-	All the necessary functions for tensegrity statics analysis are organized in this folder.
-By following instructions of statics analysis from ''User_Guide.pdf", one can perform the statics analysis.
+	All the all library functions for tensegrity statics and dynamcis analysis are organized in this folder.
+By following instructions of statics and dynamics analysis from ''User_Guide.pdf", one can perform the analysis.

-- Tensegrity Dynamics Main

-	All the necessary functions for tensegrity dynamics analysis are organized in this folder.
-By following instructions of dynamics analysis from ''User_Guide.pdf", one can perform the dynamics analysis.

-#### Test Examples
+#### Software Verification and Examples

+This folder contains:

+1. Dynamics Examples

-Here, we give the .m files which are used to test this software.
-Detailed analysis can be found in Chapter 7 of "User_Guide.pdf".
+Here, we give examples to verify and demonstrate the dynamics of this software.

-#### Tensegrity Examples
+2. Statics Examples

-Here, we list a few .m file examples from our research projects to show various  applications of tensegrity and this software.
+Here, we give examples to verify and demonstrate the statics of this software.

 #### User Guide

 This folder contains "User_Guide.pdf".
 The file provides the detailed description, how to use the software, various applications, and how to become a developer as well.

 #### Videos
 Some interesting tensegrity animation examples are shown here.